gowebly/gowebly/README.md

 ## 📖 Complete user guide

 > ⚡️ From the authors: We always treasure your time and want you to start
-> building really great products on this great technology stack as soon as
+> building really great web products on this awesome technology stack as
-> possible!
+> soon as possible!

 To get a complete guide to use and understand the basic principles of the `gowebly` CLI, we have prepared a comprehensive explanation of each command at